Postgraduate research Finance overview Funding How to apply

 If your application is successful, it will be a condition of your admission that you have adequate funds to cover your fees and living expenses for the duration of your course.
 In many cases, these will derive from a scholarship or grant, and we provide information below on potential sources of such funding.
 Other students are self-funding throughout their time in Cambridge, relying on personal savings or support from family.

 It is essential that you think realistically about your funding before embarking on a research degree.
-Full-time research is demanding and time-consuming: to try to do that work whilst subject to worries regarding your financial situation is very difficult, and under no circumstances will the University accept the need to earn money as a valid reason for failure to complete your research on time.
+Both full-time and part-time research is demanding and time-consuming: to try to do that work whilst subject to worries regarding your financial situation is very difficult, and under no circumstances will the University accept the need to earn money as a valid reason for failure to complete your research on time.

 Funding Opportunities for Prospective Students

-There are many funding opportunities at Cambridge from a wide variety of sources including the Cambridge Trust, Gates Cambridge, Colleges, Departments, Research Councils (Prospective PhD students in Law are eligible to apply for an Arts and Humanities Research Council (AHRC) Studentship and/or an Economic and Social Research Council (ESRC) Studentship) and central University funds.
+There are many funding opportunities at Cambridge from a wide variety of sources including University central funds (eg. the Cambridge Trust and Gates Cambridge,) Colleges, and Faculty and Departmental funding, In addition, prospective PhD students in Law may apply for an Open-Oxford-Cambridge AHRC DTP Studentship through the Open-Oxford-Cambridge Doctoral Training Partnership (OOC DTP) but must be nominated by the Faculty for an Economic and Social Research Council (ESCR) CAM-DTP Studentship.

 The most comprehensive information about such funding can be found on the Postgraduate Admissions website which provides detailed information about the University-wide funding competitions to which you can apply by completing the funding section of the Application Form (via the Postgraduate Applicant Portal).
 You should take a look at the really useful Postgraduate Funding search tool which allows you to search for funding you are eligible for according to what course you are applying to and your fee status.
 You should also consult the websites of individual Colleges.